rywible/wrela6/docs/design/parser-design.md

 - Member names after `.` must accept keyword tokens as name tokens.
 Examples include `source.len`, `layout.fits`, and layout fields using `at` and `len` in section-specific roles.
+- `le` and `be` are contextual wire-endian markers only in validated-buffer layout field type position.
+They are not global keywords.
+Semantic checking requires one of them for multi-byte integer layout fields and rejects them for single-byte or opaque byte fields where byte order has no meaning.
 - Function declarations may be bodyless when they describe platform or interface signatures.
 - Delimited lists such as parameter lists, call arguments, object fields, type